 Hexamoll® DINCH®, due to its low toxicity and low migration rate, is used in soft PVC-containing medical devices such as blood bags, in food contact materials, such as artificial wine corks, in sports equipment and textile coatings, in wallpaper, paints and inks, adhesives and in cosmetics and toys.
 In the latter, Hexamoll® DINCH® is thought to be the most used plasticiser alternative.

 However, DnBP, DIBP, BBzP, DEHP, DMEP, DnPeP, DiPeP are generally not allowed to be placed on the EU-market, when used as individual substances or in mixtures for supply to the general public when concentration limits are equal to or exceed 0,3 %.
 In addition, DEHP, DnBP, BBzP, DEMP, DnPeP, DiPeP and DHNUP are prohibited for use in cosmetics in the European Union.
-Nevertheless, consumer articles (e.g. from Asia or USA) can contain phthalates since there is no such strict restriction for the use of phthalates in consumer articles up to now.
+Consumer articles from outside EU/EEA (e.g. Asia or USA) can contain phthalates since there is no such strict regulation for the use of phthalates in consumer articles in every country.
+China has in recent years enacted restrictions of certain phthalates in toys and food contact materials.
+Nevertheless, it has been shown that restricted phthalates are found in a high number of products imported into the EU and had mostly unknown origin or were imports from China (ECHA, 2018).

 Plasticizers can be taken up by ingestion, inhalation and dermal contact.
 Whereas for HMW phthalates the main source of exposure is via food originating from contamination, e.g. via food contact materials (Wittassek et al. 2011), especially for DEHP but also for DiNP, the exposure to LWM phthalates from food contribute to the overall exposure to a minor degree (Koch & Angerer, 2011, Bundesgesundheitsblatt).
 Inhalation of indoor air, exposure via ingestion of house dust by children and dermal contact with articles and dust can also be sources of exposure, especially for the short chain phthalates.
 Fromme et al., 2013 found significant correlations between phthalate concentrations in dust samples and urinary levels of DnBP, BzBP, but also for DEHP.
 In addition, medical treatment can lead to high exposure towards certain phthalates.
 For example, an exposure source for DEHP can be medical devices, such as tubes in blood transfusion.
 Long-term treatment with enteric-coated tables/capsules can lead also to high exposure of DEP and DnBP.